dhillondeep/Phrase-Guesser/README.md

 Java Phrase Guesser GUI application

 #### Overview
-This java GUI application guesses a phrase types by user.
+This java GUI application guesses a phrase typed by user.
 This guess process is done by implementing genetic algorithm

 ---